Deploy With Docker Compose

 FAQ

-It might seem a little too good to be true, that a professional book and course on Docker are free.
-But, I can assure you that they both are, and that there is nothing shady going on.
-The book and course are free for several reasons:
+It might seem a little too good to be true, that a professional book on Docker is free.
+But, I can assure you that it is, and that there is nothing shady going on.
+The book is free for several reasons:

 • I use Docker on a regular basis and have gained so much by doing so.